Grantmaking Policy FAQs

 Q: Can I reapply for an interest-free loan?

-A: Students can reapply for an interest-free loan each year they are attending college.
-Students are eligible to receive up to four, $3,000 ($12,000 total) loans throughout the time they are in college.
+A: Students can reapply for an interest-free loan each year they are attending an accredited U.S. postsecondary institution or program.
+Students are eligible to receive up to four, $3,000 ($12,000 total) loans throughout their studies.

 Q: What is a FAFSA and where is it available?